AnthonyHoudaille/AnthonyHoudaille.github.io/_pages/about.md

 If you would like to get to know more about me, feel free to check out my [resume](https://AnthonyHoudaille.github.io/cv/).
-Any feedback is welcome, don't hesitate to drop me an email at anthonyhoudaille@gmail.com
+Any feedback is welcome, don't hesitate to send me an email at anthonyhoudaille@gmail.com